shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/Library_Item.md

 Whenever you get Petrified, the amulet grants you temporary hit points equal to your current hit points.
 These temporary hit points last until you become unpetrified.

 If the amulet is removed from you, you lose all temporary hit points.
+This does not automatically unpetrify you.

 # Drathalion’s Longbow